-- The ID card is the property of Michigan State University.
+- 1. Upon payment of fees each student shall be provided an ID card which shall remain in his or her possession. - The ID card is the property of Michigan State University.
 Students who withdraw or are withdrawn within a semester shall surrender to the proper University authorities said ID card. - 3.
 The falsification, alteration, or unauthorized transference (loaning) of said ID cards or any other University records or documents may be a violation of General Student Regulation 5.00. - 4.
 In case of violation of any rule or regulation of the University or of any local, state, or federal ordinances or laws, students shall, upon demand, surrender said ID cards to the appropriate University authorities charged with the conduct of student affairs or to a member of the Department of Police and Public Safety.